ibm-cloud-docs/codeengine/deploy.md

 By default, {{site.data.keyword.codeengineshort}} assumes apps listen for incoming connections on port `8080`.
 In addition, Code Engine sets the PORT environment variable to the port value that the application is expected to be listening on.
 If your app needs to listen on a port other than port `8080`, deploy your app by using the CLI and use the `--port` option on the `app create` command to specify the port.
 For more information about environment variables that are set by {{site.data.keyword.codeengineshort}}, see [<img src="images/kube.png" alt="Kubernetes icon"/>Inside {{site.data.keyword.codeengineshort}}: Automatically injecting environment variables](#inside-env-vars).
 {: important}

-The following example creates and deploys an app that is named `myapp` and uses the container image `docker.io/ibmcom/hello`.
+The following `application create` command creates and deploys an app that is named `myapp` and uses the container image `docker.io/ibmcom/hello`.

 ```
 ibmcloud ce application create --name myapp --image docker.io/ibmcom/hello